Cornbread Recipe

-I’ve had a lot of cornbread in my life and this Cornbread Recipe is my absolute favorite.
-It has a tender crumb, delicious flavor, and a touch of sweetness.
+I’ve had a LOT of cornbread in my life and this Homemade Cornbread is the best I’ve tasted and my absolute favorite.
+It has a tender crumb and moist bite, delicious buttermilk flavor, and a touch of sweetness.
+It’s easy to make, no fancy equipment required, in less than an hour!

 Get the dry ingredients going by combining all-purpose flour, yellow cornmeal, baking soda, and salt with a whisk:

-In a separate bowl, whisk to combine melted butter and sugar, until smooth, glossy, and thick:
+In a separate bowl, whisk to combine melted butter and granulated white sugar, until smooth, glossy, and thick:

 Add two eggs to the bowl, ideally at room temperature so they don’t re-solidify the melted butter:

-Whisk well until smooth and frothy on top, then add buttermilk:
+Whisk the egg mixture well until smooth and frothy on top, then add and whisk in the buttermilk:

 Combine the two until the flour just disappears.
 I use a whisk at first, then switch to a spatula once the mixture gets too thick.